 Safeguarding is of the highest priority at JMHS and we have clear policies, strategies and procedures in place to keep students safe.
 We regularly monitor and evaluate the effectiveness of our policies and practices and ensure that all adults working with students are appropriately recruited and vetted.
 We also ensure that all adults receive up-to-date, high quality, appropriate training, guidance, support and supervision to undertake the effective safeguarding of students.
-A copy of our Child Protection and Safeguarding Policy and our Online Safety Policy is available on our website and on request from Mr Williams, Assistant Headteacher, who is the designated member of staff responsible for coordinating action within the school and liaising with other agencies.
-Mr Williams is supported by our Deputy Safeguarding Lead, Mr Wyatt.
-Both of them are contactable at safeguarding@jmhs.hereford.sch.uk.
+A copy of our Child Protection and Safeguarding Policy and our Online Safety Policy is available on our website and on request from Andy Williams, Assistant Headteacher and Designated Safeguarding Lead (DSL) who is the designated member of staff responsible for coordinating action within the school and liaising with other agencies.
+Andy Williams is supported by our Deputy Designated Safeguarding Lead, Dean Wyatt.
+Both of them safeguarding@jmhs.hereford.sch.uk.
+Year Leaders in the school also undergo Safeguarding Lead training and can also work directly with families.